Lisa Brennan-Jobs: Paternity case and reconciliation

 After Lisa was born, Jobs publicly denied paternity, which led to a legal case.
 Even after a DNA paternity test established him as her father, he maintained his position.
 The resolution of the legal case required him to provide Brennan with $385 per month and to reimburse the state for the money she had received from welfare.
 After Apple went public and Jobs became a multimillionaire, he increased the payment to $500 a month.
 Michael Moritz interviewed Jobs, Brennan, and a number of others for the 1982 Time Person of the Year special issue, released on January 3, 1983.
 In his interview, Jobs questioned the reliability of the paternity test, which had found that the "probability of paternity for Jobs, Steven... is 94.1%".
 Jobs responded by arguing that "28% of the male population of the United States could be the father".
 Rather than name him "Person of the Year", as he and many others expected while giving the interviews, the issue was instead titled "Machine of the Year: The Computer Moves In".
 The thematic change occurred after Moritz heard about Brennan-Jobs as well as Jobs' management style.

 Years later, after Jobs left Apple, he acknowledged Lisa and attempted to reconcile with her.
 Chrisann Brennan wrote that "he apologized many times over for his behavior" to her and Lisa and "said that he never took responsibility when he should have, and that he was sorry".
-After reconciling with her, nine-year-old Lisa wanted to change her last name and Jobs was happy and relieved to agree to it.
+After reconciling, nine-year-old Lisa wanted to change her last name, and Jobs was happy and relieved to agree to it.
 Jobs legally altered her birth certificate, changing her name from Lisa Brennan to Lisa Brennan-Jobs.
 Brennan credits the change in Jobs to the influence of Brennan-Jobs' newly found biological aunt, author Mona Simpson, who worked to repair the relationship between Brennan-Jobs and her father.

-Nevertheless, despite the reconciliation between Jobs and Lisa their relationship remained difficult.
-In her autobiography Lisa recounted many episodes of Jobs failing to be an appropriate parent.
-He remained mostly distant, cold and made her feel unwanted; even going as far as refusing to pay her college fees initially.
+Despite the reconciliation between Jobs and Lisa their relationship remained difficult.
+In her autobiography, Lisa recounted many episodes of Jobs failing to be an appropriate parent.
+He remained mostly distant, cold and made her feel unwanted, and initially refused to pay her college fees.
 According to Fortune magazine, in his will, Jobs left Lisa a multi-million dollar inheritance.